The Big Picture…

-- Traditionally we define services as poor relatives to goods.
-They are: intangible, inconsistent; require customer involvement; delivery is inseparable from consumption, and we can’t create an inventory
+Traditionally we tend to define services as poor relatives to goods.
+They are: intangible, inconsistent, require customer involvement, delivery is inseparable from consumption, and we can’t create an inventory.
+We have a goods vs services mentality.

 What is a service?